Neighborhood E-Bike Share Launch Cost Calculator

 The basic relationships are:

-Annual capital recovery = net capital requirement ÷ 5
+Annual capital recovery = net capital requirement รท 5

-Your annual operating costs are:
+Your annual operating costs are then estimated in two steps:

-The calculator then adds your target reserve margin percentage on top of capital recovery and operating cost.
+The calculator adds your target reserve margin percentage on top of capital recovery and operating cost.
 In math terms, the annual revenue target R is:

-R = ( C + O ) × ( 1 + M 100 )
+R = ( C + O ) ร— ( 1 + M 100 )

 Where: